awslabs/containers-cost-allocation-dashboard/README.md

 2. On the left pane, navigate to "Manage assets", then choose "Datasets"
 3. From the list, choose the `eks_insights` dataset (ID `e88edf48-f2cd-4c23-b6a4-e2b3034e2c41`)
 4. Click "Share", select the desired permissions, start typing your user or group, select it and click "Share"
-5. Navigate back to “Datasets” on the main QuickSight menus on the left, click the eks_insights dataset, and verify that the refresh status shows as “Completed”.<br />
+5. Navigate back to “Datasets” on the main QuickSight menus on the left, click the eks_insights dataset, and verify that the refresh status shows as “Completed” (It may take a few minutes to complete).<br />
-Once it is - the dashboard is ready to be used, and you can navigate to “Dashboards”, click the EKS Insights dashboard, and start using the dashboard.
+Once it's completed - the dashboard is ready to be used, and you can navigate to “Dashboards”, click the EKS Insights dashboard, and start using the dashboard.

 Please continue to the next steps to set dataset refresh (mandatory), and optionally share the dashboard with users and create an Analysis from the dashboard